kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0437 Experimental permits.md

 ### §437.27   Pre-flight and post-flight operations.

-An applicant must demonstrate how it will meet the requirements of §437.53(a) and (b) to establish a safety clear zone and verify that the public is outside that zone before and during any hazardous operation.
+An applicant must demonstrate how it will meet the requirements of [[Volume 4/C Licensing/0437 Experimental permits.md#§437.53   Pre-flight and post-flight operations.|§437.53]](a) and (b) to establish a safety clear zone and verify that the public is outside that zone before and during any hazardous operation.

 ### §437.29   Hazard analysis.

-\(a\) An applicant must perform a hazard analysis that complies with §437.55(a).
+\(a\) An applicant must perform a hazard analysis that complies with [[Volume 4/C Licensing/0437 Experimental permits.md#§437.55   Hazard analysis.|§437.55]](a).

 \(b\) An applicant must provide to the FAA all the results of each step of the hazard analysis required by paragraph (a) of this section.

 ### §437.31   Verification of operating area containment and key flight-safety event limitations.

-\(a\) An applicant must identify, describe, and provide verification evidence of the methods and systems used to meet the requirement of §437.57(a) to contain its reusable suborbital rocket's instantaneous impact point within an operating area and outside any exclusion area.
+\(a\) An applicant must identify, describe, and provide verification evidence of the methods and systems used to meet the requirement of [[Volume 4/C Licensing/0437 Experimental permits.md#§437.57   Operating area containment.|§437.57]](a) to contain its reusable suborbital rocket's instantaneous impact point within an operating area and outside any exclusion area.
 The description must include, at a minimum—

 \(1\) Proof of physical limits on the ability of the reusable suborbital rocket to leave the operating area; or

 \(2\) Abort procedures and other safety measures derived from a system safety engineering process.

-\(b\) An applicant must identify, describe, and provide verification evidence of the methods and systems used to meet the requirements of §437.59 to conduct any key flight-safety event so that the reusable suborbital rocket's instantaneous impact point, including its expected dispersions, is over unpopulated or sparsely populated areas, and to conduct each reusable suborbital rocket flight so that the reentry impact point does not loiter over a populated area.
+\(b\) An applicant must identify, describe, and provide verification evidence of the methods and systems used to meet the requirements of [[Volume 4/C Licensing/0437 Experimental permits.md#§437.59   Key flight-safety event limitations.|§437.59]] to conduct any key flight-safety event so that the reusable suborbital rocket's instantaneous impact point, including its expected dispersions, is over unpopulated or sparsely populated areas, and to conduct each reusable suborbital rocket flight so that the reentry impact point does not loiter over a populated area.

 ### §437.33   Landing and impact locations.

-An applicant must demonstrate that each location for nominal landing or any contingency abort landing of the reusable suborbital rocket, and each location for any nominal or contingency impact or landing of a component of that rocket, satisfies §437.61.
+An applicant must demonstrate that each location for nominal landing or any contingency abort landing of the reusable suborbital rocket, and each location for any nominal or contingency impact or landing of a component of that rocket, satisfies [[Volume 4/C Licensing/0437 Experimental permits.md#§437.61   Landing and impact locations.|§437.61]].

 ### §437.35   Agreements.

-An applicant must enter into the agreements required by §437.63, and provide a copy to the FAA.
+An applicant must enter into the agreements required by [[Volume 4/C Licensing/0437 Experimental permits.md#§437.63   Agreements with other entities involved in a launch or reentry.|§437.63]], and provide a copy to the FAA.

 ### §437.37   Tracking.

-An applicant must identify and describe each method or system used to meet the tracking requirements of §437.67.
+An applicant must identify and describe each method or system used to meet the tracking requirements of [[Volume 4/C Licensing/0437 Experimental permits.md#§437.67   Tracking a reusable suborbital rocket.|§437.67]].

 ### §437.39   Flight rules.

-An applicant must provide flight rules as required by §437.71.
+An applicant must provide flight rules as required by [[Volume 4/C Licensing/0437 Experimental permits.md#§437.71   Flight rules.|§437.71]].

 ### §437.41   Mishap response plan.